 Condo: Hotels in the area are overpriced and lacking amenities.
 So, for this year, we have rented a 3 bedroom condo.
 This saves you money on the trip cost and also on eating out.
 The condo has three bedrooms and two baths.
 Two of the bedrooms have a queen bed and the other has two twin beds.
 The living room couch also pulls out into a sleeper.
 The unit can sleep 6 people comfortably.

 Amenities include a wet bar, full kitchen, dining area, washer/dryer and living room with flat screen TV.
 The deck overlooks Joyner’s Marina and the Intercostal waterway.
 There is also a private walkway to the beach.
 You can also enjoy the swimming pool, tennis courts, grills and picnic tables.
 The unit is just minutes from the dive boat.

 Payment: A $300 non-refundable deposit is necessary to guarantee space on this trip.
 Final payment is due June 1st.
 Condo rooming options are first come/first served.
 However, we reserve the right to move people around to best address everyone’s needs.
-For example, a couple will have first chance at the queen bed bedroom vs. the two twins.
+The condo has 5 bedrooms.

 What’s a Megalodon:

 The Megalodon or Megatooth was a giant shark that lived between 5 million - 1.6 million years ago.
 The Megalodon is known only from fossil teeth, which are similar to great white shark teeth.
 Some estimates of this creature's size range up to 80 feet.
 Some people dispute the age of some recovered teeth, saying they date back only 10,000 - 15,000 years ago, making the species' extinction more recent.
 This has spurred an array of cheesy movies of megalodons rising from the depths to terrorize mankind.